Skip to content

 • mobile devices (contactless payments, information transfer between devices)

 The use of RFID is obviously associated with a number of risks, eg the risk of unwanted reading of data.
 For this reason, many people like to use e.g. RFID wallets or RFID protection and NFC Blocker .
-There are also tools (ie ChameleonTiny ) that can be used to assess security in RFID and NFC environments in various attack scenarios.
+There are also tools (ie ChameleonUltra ) that can be used to assess security in RFID and NFC environments in various attack scenarios.

 Flipper Zero RFID odczyt karty VISA

-Standards RFID systems - frequency overview
+RFID system standards – frequency overview

 There are several standards for RFID systems.
 The division takes place due to the frequency of operation.